kvrona/K-Vrona-Profile/index.md

 <img src="https://github.com/kvrona/K-Vrona-Profile/blob/master/assets/images/Screenshot 2024-10-06 at 6.25.53 PM.png?raw=true" width="50%" hspace="20" align="right">

-Welcome to my page.
+I am Kritin Vrona, a Master of Economics and current Ph.D. candidate at Northern Illinois University, specializing in Econometrics, Health Economics, and Labor Economics.

-I am a Master of Economics and current Ph.D. candidate at Northern Illinois University, specializing in Econometrics, Health Economics, and Labor Economics.
+My doctoral research explores the causal impact of mental health on labor market productivity and examines how workplace factors, benefits, and attitudes toward healthcare shape this relationship.

 I am currently on the job market and available for interviews.